Batman1190/stereo/README.md

 - YouTube API has a daily quota limit (10,000 units per day by default per key)
 - Each search costs ~100 units, each video list costs ~1 unit
 - Use multiple API keys to increase your total daily quota
-- Audio-only playback (video is hidden)
+- Audio-only playback for YouTube (video is hidden)
-- Requires internet connection
+- YouTube streaming requires internet connection (local files work offline)
 - API keys must be valid and have YouTube Data API v3 enabled
+- Local files are stored in browser storage (limited by browser quota, typically 50MB-1GB+)
+- Background playback on iOS Safari may require user interaction

 ## Privacy

-- All data is stored locally in your browser
+- All data is stored locally in your browser (localStorage and IndexedDB)
 - No data is sent to external servers except YouTube API calls
-- Your API key is stored in localStorage (keep it secure)
+- Your API keys are stored in localStorage (keep them secure)
+- Local music files remain on your device and are never uploaded
+- No user tracking or analytics

 ## Troubleshooting